AshishJadhav45/JavaScript/Passenger counter app/readme.txt

-What we learn in this project
+What i learn in this project

 1 .
 Script tag
 2 . variables